like2000/PyHEADTAIL/README.md

 - Thoughts
   - Smoothing in the slicing can be done (by weighing the particles in the bins)
+  -	Method to convert directly any kind of value from one coordinate to another (eg: bunch length)
+  - To be discussed : should we define a returned value for the methods ?
+  - To be discussed : shallow copies of objects in the constructor of others
+    - Example : accessing the ring radius in the longitudinal impedance (from GeneralParameters to Beam to Slices to Impedance...)
+  - Should we include the normalized density in the slicing ?
+  - Do we need the 'z' and 'theta' coordinates in the slicing/impedance ?
+  - To be implemented : varying frame for slicing with constant_space (for cases where you don't mind recalculating all the time the impedance)

 Implementation in this branch (longitudinal tracking)